crystalcommerce/Frontend-Standards/README.md

     <img src="http://cdn2.crystalcommerce.com/themes/clients/MyClient/assets/myimage.jpg">
     ```

-    -Alt values: Static images require an alt value for accessability and SEO.
+    - Alt values: Static images require an alt value for accessability and SEO.
 The alt value should reflect the content of the image (assuming there is no text describing it nearby) and the action if applicable.
 If the image is purely decorative, use the CSS background-image property instead to remove it from the document.

     *Bad*
     ```html